-About termination of employment under a change of control We have a change of control agreement with our corporate officers, including each named executive.
+About termination of employment under a change of control

+We have a change of control agreement with our corporate officers, including each named executive (with the exception of Mr. Gregg).
 The agreements have five-year terms and are renewable.

 The agreements are double trigger, where amounts are payable if there is a change of control of Toromont and employment is terminated in certain circumstances: